kksy/Project1_TicTacToe/README.md

 + Alert using manually made modal window

 ### Suggestions and Bugs
-+ Adding an image element inside the button stretches the container in other browsers.
-Changing the div or button background may help, instead of using the current method
 + On mobile, the modals are not in the proper position
 + Images too small on mobile

 ## Past Commit

+### Fixed
++ Adding an image element inside the button stretches the container in other browsers

 ### First Commit
 + Tic Tac Toe game working with check for winner and tie in console
 + Applied CSS to front end